zenmah/daggerheart-srd-obsidian/subclasses/Call of the Slayer.md

+﻿---
+tags:
+  - SubClass
+  - CharacterOption
+name: 'CALL OF THE SLAYER'
+description: 'Play the Call of the Slayer if you want to strike down adversaries with immense force.'
+---
-﻿# CALL OF THE SLAYER
+# CALL OF THE SLAYER

 Play the Call of the Slayer if you want to strike down adversaries with immense force.